tintoy/rancher-ddcloud/README.md

 * Your CloudControl credentials configured in the `MCP_USER` and `MCP_PASSWORD` environment variables
 * A tag key called "roles" defined in CloudControl
 * A DNS service hosted in AWS Route 53
-*Note* - if you don't want DNS, then just delete `terraform/dns.tf`.
+*Note* - if you don't want DNS, just delete `terraform/dns.tf` and you're good to go.

 1. Edit [terraform/main.tf](terraform/main.tf) to configure target data center, etc
 2. Run `./setup.py` (if you leave the "Client IP" question blank, it will attempt to auto-detect it)